What Teens Need to Know About Filing a Tax Return | Mydoh

 • No need to send in receipts, unless requested at a later date.

-• A refund as quickly as two weeks, deposited directly into their bank account.
+• A refund as quickly as two weeks, deposited directly into your bank account – if you are eligible.

 TurboTax Free

-TurboTax Free is a zero cost, simple-to-use software that’s ideal for simple tax returns.
+TurboTax Free is a zero cost software that’s ideal for simple tax returns.
 The software is free to use and comes with features such as an auto-fill feature to import tax slips and software that will take care of the math for you.

 Pay-what-you-want tax software

 The biggest takeaway when it comes to taxes for teens?
-There isn’t much of a downside to having your teen file a tax return.
+There isn’t much of a downside to filing a tax return.
 So, why not?
-Not only are they learning about important tax terms and an essential money skill, but they just might have money coming back to them in the form of a refund.
+Not only are you learning about important tax terms and an essential money skill, but you might just have money coming back to them in the form of a tax refund.

 Taxes and financial literacy don’t need to be complicated for teens

-Mydoh is a great way to introduce your children to important financial literacy topics like taxes, the basics of budgeting, saving and more.
+Mydoh is a great way to learn about important financial literacy topics like taxes, the basics of budgeting, saving and more.
 It’s an interactive mobile app and Smart Cash card designed to help kids learn real-life money skills.

-Download Mydoh and Smart Cash Card for teens to get your kids started on the path to financial responsibility.
+Download Mydoh and Smart Cash Card for teens to get started on the path to financial responsibility.

 This article offers general information only and is not intended as legal, financial or other professional advice.
 A professional advisor should be consulted regarding your specific situation.
 While the information presented is believed to be factual and current, its accuracy is not guaranteed and it should not be regarded as a complete analysis of the subjects discussed.
 All expressions of opinion reflect the judgment of the author(s) as of the date of publication and are subject to change.
 No endorsement of any third parties or their advice, opinions, information, products or services is expressly given or implied by Royal Bank of Canada or its affiliates.